Loading...

 Hi, everyone.

-My name is Ms. Voyle and I am really pleased that you have joined me for this lesson where we are going to be building our comprehension of the story, "The Moon Dragons".
+My name is Ms. Voil, and I am really excited to be teaching you your reading lesson today, where we are going to be building our comprehension of "The Moon Dragons" through rich discussions.

-For this lesson, you need this copy of "The Moon Dragons" written by Dyan Sheldon and illustrated by Gary Blythe.
+For this lesson, you need a copy of the 2015 Andersen Press limited edition of "The Moon Dragons", written by Dyan Sheldon and illustrated by Gary Blythe.

 Pause the video and get your copy of the book now.